stackevo/semi-report/draft-iab-semi-report-01.md

 within an IETF working group.
 An appropriate venue for continuing the work remains unclear.

-Discussion contiunes on the spud mailing list (spud@ietf.org).
+Discussion continues on the spud mailing list (spud@ietf.org).
 The UDP shim layer prototype described by {{I-D.hildebrand-spud-prototype}}.

 ## Middlebox measurement